heli-t-00/Project1_NPBadminton/README.md

 - Form to contact us with ease

 ## Testing
-The pages have been tested on Chrome
+The pages have been tested on Chrome.
 The website is responsive and looks good on all standard screens using the devtool device.
 Nav bar changes to an icon bar when viewed on smaller devices.